 As an elementary educator, I didn't realize that what I did on a daily basis was instructional design.
 All I knew was that if I wasn't reaching my students, I had to try something different.
 Therefore, I have learned that flexibility is crucial in designing learning and assessments.
 Sometimes, that meant redeveloping activities on the fly when a lesson started going awry in a classroom setting.

 Currently, I work as a remote education consultant in program, curriculum, learning design and development.
-I have experience with conducting curriculum reviews, developing professional development training, mentoring, project management, K-20 learning design, and integrating educational technology.
+I have experience with conducting curriculum reviews, developing professional development training, mentoring, project management, instructional design, online learning, and technology integration.